David Noton: I've totally changed to mirrorless - Amateur Photographer

 Is there anything else you miss about DSLRs?

 Good question… I will wait and see how robust the EOS R5 is compared to a pro-spec DSLR and how it copes with a winter in Iceland.
-I find the battery consumption is higher with mirrorless cameras. too.
+I find the battery consumption is higher with mirrorless cameras, too.
 But generally I am glad I changed to mirrorless.
-The new RF lenses deliver very impressive quality, and the eye detection AF is great when shooting portraits wide open.
+The new RF lenses deliver very impressive quality, and the eye detection AF on the camera is great when shooting portraits wide open.
 I like fast 85mm primes for travel portraits, and the eye detection AF on the R5 is simply amazing – its very dependable.